The Case for Recent Creation

 - For this reason, so-called “origins science” is not really science at all.
 Scientists can hypothesize about the past, but they cannot observe it or experiment upon it.
 Happily, present physical evidence of past events decisively contradicts evolution, even as it abundantly confirms creation, and creation of the recent kind.
 But again, there can be no question of proving either view from science.
 Only divine revelation and illumination can do that.

-- Walt Brown, In the Beginning (Center for Scientific Creation, 7th Edition), pp. 232-237.
-See also John Byl, God and Cosmos (Banner of Truth); Jonathan Sarfati, Refuting Compromise (Master Books); Joe White, Darwin’s Demise (Master Books).
+- For further study on this profoundly important topic, see Walt Brown, In the Beginning (Center for Scientific Creation, 7th Edition); John Byl, God and Cosmos (Banner of Truth); Jonathan Sarfati, Refuting Compromise (Master Books); Jonathan Sarfati, The Genesis Account (Creation Book Publishers), and Dean Davis, In Search of the Beginning (Redemption Press)

 - Theologians—and especially those of Reformed persuasion—will receive much help on this subject by visiting the blog of Dr. John Byl.
-Also, the websites of Answers in Genesis, Creation Ministries International, and the Institute for Creation Research supply excellent materials on creation, and on apologetics in general.
+Also, the websites of Answers in Genesis, Creation Ministries International, and the Institute for Creation Research supply excellent materials on the doctrine of creation, and on general apologetics as well.